Last updated: April 30, 2026

 What makes a relationship 'karmic' in astrology?

-A pattern in the charts where each person carries material into the relationship that was already there before they met.
-The most common signatures: South Node and North Node contacts to personal planets, Saturn contacts under three degrees, Chiron contacts to the lights or Venus, and 12th or 8th house overlays.
-The calculator scores all of them and shows the receipts.
+On this page, karmic means a pattern signature that astrologers often read as older material entering the relationship.
+The common signatures include South Node and North Node contacts to personal planets, Saturn contacts under three degrees, Chiron contacts to the lights or Venus, and 12th or 8th house overlays.
+The calculator scores the contacts and shows the receipts, but it does not prove past lives or destiny.

 Do I need both birth times to use this calculator?